 We are subject to income taxes in the United States and certain foreign jurisdictions.
 Our effective tax rate could be subject to volatility or adversely affected by several factors, many of which are outside of our control, including changes in the mix of earnings and losses in countries with differing statutory tax rates, changes in tax laws, rates, treaties, and regulations or the interpretation of the same, changes to the financial accounting rules for income taxes, the outcome of current and future tax audits, examinations or administrative appeals, certain non-deductible expenses and the valuation of deferred tax assets and liabilities.
-For example, the United States enacted the Inflation Reduction Act, which imposes a 1% excise tax on certain stock repurchases and a 15% alternative minimum tax on adjusted financial statement income.
+For example, the United States enacted the Inflation Reduction Act, which imposes a 15% alternative minimum tax on adjusted financial statement income.
 The Organization for Economic Cooperation and Development proposed a 15% global minimum tax, which has been adopted by the European Union effective from January 1, 2024.
 Increases in our effective tax rate would reduce profitability or increase losses.
 In addition, we are subject to complex transfer pricing regulations administered by taxing authorities in various jurisdictions.
 Changes in tax and trade laws, treaties, or regulations, or their interpretation or enforcement, have become more unpredictable and may become more stringent, which could have a material adverse effect on our tax position.
 We made significant judgments and assumptions in the interpretation of new laws and in our calculations reflected in our financial statements.

 Further, we are subject to examination by tax authorities on income, employment, sales, and other tax matters.
 While we regularly assess the likelihood of adverse outcomes from such examinations and the adequacy of our provision for taxes, there can be no assurance that such provision is sufficient and that a determination by a tax authority would not have an adverse effect on our business, financial condition, and results of operations.
 We believe our income, employment, and transactional tax liabilities are reasonably estimated and accounted for in accordance with applicable laws and principles, but an adverse resolution of one or more uncertain tax positions in any period could have a material impact on the results of operations for that period.
-Certain risks relating to employment and sales taxes are described in more detail under Note 7 ("Accrued expenses and other current liabilities").